roadster-rs/roadster/book/src/introduction.md

 web framework for Rust designed to get you moving fast 🏎️.
-Compared to low-level web frameworks such as [Axum](https://github.com/tokio-rs/axum) or [Actix](https://actix.rs/), which only provide the functionality to create an API, Roadster aims to provide all the other functionality needed to create a fully-featured backend or fullstack web app for a more "batteries included"experience.
+Compared to low-level web frameworks such as [Axum](https://github.com/tokio-rs/axum) or [Actix](https://actix.rs/), which only provide the functionality to create an API, Roadster aims to provide all the other functionality needed to create a fully-featured backend or fullstack web app.
 Roadster is designed to provide sensible defaults for all features while remaining highly configurable, customizable, and pluggable.
 This allows you to focus on creating your application instead of wiring up all of your dependencies, while still allowing you the flexibility to customize your dependencies if needed.

 If you're unsure if Roadster is the best fit for your project, a collection of comparisons to other Rust web frameworks can be found in [Web framework comparisons](comparisons/index.md).
 The full list of Roadster's features can be